tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 > In art, Neo-Plastic demonstrates this necessity most exactly.
 > Through intersecting lines, the mutual relationships destroy each plane's separateness so that all unite completely.
 (p.
 268)

+> Religion became a limiting form, as the church, but shows its true content as it progressively frees itself from
+> its trappings in the course of human culture.
+> If art demonstrates that the mutual separation of forms increases their intrinsic value and produces a more perfect union,
+> we can also note with satisfaction that the separation of church and state, the separation of religion from learning or philosophy.
+> Liberated and restored to independence, everything more easily achieves profundity.
+(p.
+269)

 > Just as art itself has slowly created a new plastic expression of more real equilibrium,
 > life itself will slowly create this equilibrium in a new social and economic organization.